Gridsum Holding Inc. (GSUM)'s Financial Results Comparing With Open Text Corporation (NASDAQ:OTEX) | New Business Observer

 |30.77%

-For the past year Gridsum Holding Inc.’s stock price has smaller growth than Open Text Corporation.
+For the past year Gridsum Holding Inc. has weaker performance than Open Text Corporation

 Summary